Edy Star: Death

 Edy Star died in São Paulo on 24 April 2025, at the age of 87.
 He had been hospitalized at Hospital Heliópolis due to complications of insufficient breathing, acute renal failure, and acute pancreatitis.

 Career as a plastic artist

 As a plastic artist, he had more than 30 expositions in the United States and Europe, 16 of which were individual exhibits and four Biennales.
 Even then, he possessed a catalogue of works with a preface written by Jorge Amado.
 His works are in museums and collections by Brazilian artists.
 As a plastic artist, Star has an entry in the Dicionário de Artes Plásticas do Brasil, made by Roberto Pontual.

 Legacy

 Edy Star was the first Brazilian artist to reveal that he was gay in an interview to the magazine Fatos & Fotos in 1973.
 Along with this, he is known for his style of mixing music and theatre, having been a pioneer towards the introduction of glam rock to Brazil, though this came with the challenge of the limits imposed on artists during the military dictatorship.

+The life and career of Edy Star are depicted in the 2024 documentary film Antes que me esqueçam, meu nome é Edy Star, directed by Fernando Moraes.